quinncomendant/restickler/README.md

   restickler $HOME

-Back up home, print files as they upload, limited to 50% of the available bandwidth:
+Back up /root and /home, medium verbosity, limited to 50% of the available bandwidth:

-  restickler -vv -d 50% -u 50% $HOME
+  restickler -vv -d 50% -u 50% /root /home

-  Force back up, forget, prune, and check to run by setting intervals to 0 (removing the `~/var/restickler/last-*-time` files would also reset the interval timer):
+Force back up, forget, prune, and check to run by setting intervals to 0 (removing the `~/var/restickler/last-*-time*` files would also reset the interval timer):

   restickler -b 0 -f 0 -p 0 -c 0 $HOME